SDB:CUPS and SANE Firewall settings

 Assign the network interface which belongs to the internal network to the internal zone of the firewall.

-As example for an exceptional case assume you have a laptop which you use while traveling but also in trusted networks in the office and at home where you like to use published remote print queues.
+As example for an exceptional case assume you have a laptop which you use while traveling but also in trusted networks in the office and at home where you like to use announced print queues of a CUPS server in your internal home network.

 When the laptop has only a single network interface, trusted and non-trusted network traffic is mixed up so that the network interface must be assigned to the external firewall zone to protect the laptop against unwanted access via any network.

-In this case you cannot open the CUPS IPP port 631 for the external zone in the firewall because this removes the firewall protection from the laptop in any network.
+In this case you cannot open any IPP port 631 for the external zone in the firewall because this removes the firewall protection from the laptop in any network.

 You simply cannot use arbitrary information about remote print queues from arbitrary hosts when trusted and non-trusted network traffic is mixed up.

-In particular you cannot use FW_ALLOW_FW_BROADCAST_EXT="631" in this case because this would open the CUPS IPP port 631 for UDP broadcasts for the external zone so that remote print queue information from untrusted (i.e. external) CUPS servers would be accepted.
+In particular you must not open the IPP port 631 for UDP for the external zone so that remote print queue information from untrusted (i.e. external) servers is rejected.

 Assume printing from the laptop happens only in the office where no locally connected printer is used but only one single CUPS server of the company.
 Then it is no longer needed to run a CUPS server process on the laptop.
 Instead a so called "client-only" configuration could be set up, see SDB:CUPS_in_a_Nutshell the section "Configuration of the clients", "Client-only configuration".
 A possible drawback is that application programs may be delayed for some time (until a timeout happens) when they try to access the CUPS server of the company in another network where it is actually not available (e.g. while traveling).
 Usually it is a host name resolution (DNS) timeout which causes the delay so that it may help to have a hardcoded entry for the CUPS server of the company in the /etc/hosts file.